Research Data and Records Management

 The management of research data and records refers to ways in which recorded information (in whatever form or medium) from research is organised, stored, maintained and accessed both during the lifespan of the research and in the long term.
 Effective research data and records management supports both high quality research and academic integrity.

 HKU recognises the importance of good practice in research data and records management and seeks to promote the highest standards.
 The University’s Policy on the Management of Research Data and Records was approved by the Senate at its meeting on May 5, 2015.
+Revisions were made and approved by Senate on September 3, 2024.

 Policy on the Management of Research Data and Records